top of page

 Teaching

 I have been leading hands-on workshops making Redware Pottery since 2007.
-I enjoy helping folks of all ages create their own special sgraffito and slipware plates and I love all the different designs they choose to do.
+I enjoy helping folks of all ages create their own special redware plates and I love all the different designs they choose to do.
 Check out the students' work on the Workshops page.

 The Future...

-I am looking forward to enlightening more folks about Redware and the Pennsylvania German potters and pottery in general.
+I am looking forward to enlightening more folks about Redware and the Pennsylvania German potters.
 The methods and hand tools used hundreds of years ago can still be used today to create stunning objects.
 Pottery is a science lesson that art makes beautiful!

 bottom of page